Characterisation of Meyer sets via the Freiman--Ruzsa theorem: Additive combinatorics

 for some $a_1,a_2,\dots,a_d,b \in Z$ and $l_1,l_2,\dots,l_d \in \NN_0$.
 Whenever we speak of a GAP, we always have in mind a fixed choice of the steps $a_i$, base point $b$ and side lengths $l_i$.
 The \emph{size} of the GAP $P$ given by \eqref{eq:38:00} is defined as

 and may in general be larger than the cardinality $\abs{P}$ (i.e., the number of distinct elements of $P$).
 The GAP $P$ is \emph{proper} if $\norm{P} = \abs{P}$, or equivalently if all of the elements $n_1a_1 + n_2 a_2 + \dots + n_d a_d + b$ in \eqref{eq:38:00} are distinct.
-We note that $P$ is also a GAP of rank $d+1$ (with a side of length $1$) and has doubling bounded in terms of the rank: $\abs{2P} \leq 2^d \abs{P}$.
+We note that the set $P$ given by \eqref{eq:38:00} is also a GAP of rank $d+1$ (with a side of length $0$).
+The GAP $P$ has doubling bounded in terms of the rank: $\abs{2P} \leq 2^d \abs{P}$.
 We will also be interested in \emph{symmetric} GAPs, which take the form

 for some $a_1,a_2,\dots,a_d \in Z$ and $l_1,l_2,\dots,l_d \in \NN_0$.
 Of course, \eqref{eq:38:01} defines a GAP (with side lengths $2l_i+1$ and base point $-\sum_{i=1}^{d} l_i a_i $).